folio-org/mod-authtoken/README.md

 and defined requirements for a given path.
 It provides a token creation endpoint that privileged modules (such as Authentication) may make use of.

+# Building

+This module requires that the Java Cryptography Extension files be installed, in order to run successfully.
+For Oracle JDK, they can be located at https://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html

 # Interface

 In addition to acting as a filter, the module exposes a few endpoints that are accessible as part as the regular Okapi ecosystem.
 These endpoints are as follows: